Dalston: Shopping

 Established in the 1880s, Ridley Road Market is opposite Dalston Kingsland railway station.
 Fruit and vegetables, some fairly exotic, are available.
 Halal butchers cluster around the high street end of the market.

 Ridley Road market is reputedly the basis for the one found in the BBC's EastEnders.
 The Kingsland Shopping Centre (formerly Dalston Cross) is just south of Ridley Road Market.

-Kingsland Road and the surrounding streets are home to an ever-growing number of boutiques, bars and cafés.
+Kingsland Road and the surrounding streets are home to boutiques, bars and cafés.